icedkung/icedkung/README.md

 - 👋 Hi, I’m @icedkung now I'm a student.
-- 👀 I’m interested in technology and business
+- 👀 I’m interested in technology and business.
+- 🎊 I'm coding in Java & Python
-- 🌱 I’m currently learning Java Python Kotlin and Typescript
+- 🌱 I’m currently learning Go, Kotlin and Typescript
 - 💞️ I’m looking to collaborate with someone who kindness and want to tech me <3